 Divorce or separation has a significant impact on all members of the family, including our beloved pets.
-Approximately 61% of Australian households have at least one pet, and in the event of a divorce or separation, pet custody can be a significant issue in the dispute due to the considerable emotional attachment we have to our furry friends.
+Approximately 61% of Australian households have at least one pet and, in the event of a divorce or separation, pet custody can be a significant issue in the dispute.

 How are pets classified in custody disputes after a separation?

-While we all attribute incomprehensible emotional value to our pets, they are typically not considered to be significant assets in a property settlement.
-This is unless they have significant monetary value, such as pedigree pets, or are income generating, such as livestock.
+Pets are considered a personal property asset under NSW Law.
+The Family Law Act 1975 (Cth) provides no specific provisions on how pet custody or ownership should be determined in the event of separation.
+Property settlement principles are applied instead and while we all value our pets emotionally, they are typically not considered to be significant assets in a property settlement.
+This is unless they have significant monetary value, such as pedigree pets, or are income generating, such as competition/show animals or livestock.
 Pets that do not fit into these categories are attributed their nominal market value within a property settlement.

 How would a court handle a pet custody dispute?

-Courts prefer separating couples to make their own arrangements concerning pet custody.
-When they are asked to make this discretionary decision, the court will take into account any of the following factual considerations:
+The courts always prefer separating couples to make their own arrangements concerning pet custody.
+However, when they are asked to make this discretionary decision, the court will take into account any of the following factual considerations:

-- Who purchased the pet and the purpose of that purchase;
+- Who purchased the pet and what was the purpose of that purchase?

-- Whether one party has a more suitable residence for the pet – we have discussed keeping pets in strata schemes in a previous article;
+- Does one party have a more suitable residence for the pet? (we have discussed keeping pets in strata schemes in a previous article)

-- Whether the pet is a service animal which one party relies on or will rely on in the future;
+- Is the pet a service animal which one party relies on or will rely on in the future?

-- Who made financial contributions towards the pet – including food or veterinary payments, pet insurance and grooming fees; and
+- Who made financial contributions towards the pet – including food or veterinary payments, pet insurance and grooming fees?

-If your child or children have an attachment to the pet, a court may prefer to assign the pet to the primary residence with those children or to move between residences with the children, as it is in their best interest.
+If your child or children have an attachment to the pet, a court may prefer to assign the pet to the primary residence of those children or to move the pet between residences with the children, as it is in their best interest.

-The courts recently held that the Family Law Act 1975 (Cth) provides no provisions for shared custody of property, including pets, after separation.
-The court aims to resolve disputes in a manner that will avoid further proceedings.
-A court may make any appropriate orders, which could include selling the pet to distribute its nominal value in the same manner as any other asset, such as a house or furniture.
+The Court aims to resolve disputes in a manner that will avoid further proceedings.
+A court may make appropriate orders, which could include selling the pet, to distribute its nominal value in the same manner as any other asset, such as a house or furniture.

 What options can Etheringtons Solicitors provide?

-Etheringtons Solicitors can assist you with negotiations or mediation regarding the ownership or living arrangements (including time allocations, residence and expense payments) of a pet with your separated partner.
+Etheringtons Solicitors can assist you with negotiations or mediation regarding the ownership or living arrangements (including time allocations, residence and expense payments) of a pet with a former partner.